-Please read all three parts and sign before returning it to your child's teacher Student's Name Teacher Part 1: Acknowledge Understanding of Handbooks: We have read and reviewed the information in this Handbook.
-(Parent/Guardian signature) (Student Signature) Part 2: Field Trip Permission, 2022 - 2023: Please check one of the following I give permission for my child to attend field trips planned by his/her teacher during the school year.
-I understand that I will be informed of trips prior to the date they are taken.
-(If your child takes medication in school: I also give permission for my child's teacher to carry my child's medication and administer as prescribed.)
-I do not give permission for my child to attend field trips planned by his/her teacher during the school year.
-I understand that my child will remain in school with another teacher and/or class while trips are taken.
-(Parent/Guardian signature) Part 3: Media Permission Option Form, 2022-2023: Please read thoroughly: Classroom activities and school events are sometimes photographed and/or recorded for use of district social media and/or website. □ I allow my child to be photographed/recorded.
-I DO NOT wish to have my child photographed/recorded.
-HFCSD is not responsible for news and print media coverage of events and photographs.
-Student's Name Teacher School Grade (Parent/Guardian signature)
+I three parts and sign before returning it to your child's teacher ne Teacher nowledge Understanding of Handbooks: We have read and reviewed the in this Handbook.
+(Parent/Guardian signature) (Student Signature) Part 2: Fie 1 Trip Permission, 2023 - 2024: Please check one of the following the per I give permission for my child to attend field trips planned by his/her ner during the school year.
+I understand that I will be informed of trips prior to date they are taken.
+(If your child takes medication in school: I also give hission for my child's teacher to carry my child's medication and administer as cribed.)
+I do not give permission for my child to attend field trips planned by his/her ner during the school year.
+I understand that my child will remain in school wither teacher and/or class while trips are taken. th (Parent/Guardian signature) Classroom ia Permission Option Form, 2023-2024: Please read thoroughly: etivities and school events are sometimes photographed and/or recorded for use media and/or website. : OI □ I all w my child to be photographed/recorded. □ I D e NOT wish to have my child photographed/recorded.
+HFCSD is at responsible for news and print media coverage of events and photographs.
+Student's N me Teacher School Grade (Parent/Guardian signature)

-Please return to your student's teacher by September 16th.
+Please return to your student's teacher by September 15th.